Lucifer1662/Over-Hooked/README.md

 The buttons in the Main Menu and Level Selection were placed at the left side under the game title.
 The right side was the preview of our island which makes it very clear to the player where the buttons are.
 Also the camera transition and animations on the background provided an enjoyable and immersive experience.
 The button layout during the game was at the corner of screen.
 For example, the `Pause` and `Home` buttons were placed on the upper right corner which is easy to reach.

 ### Sound
 The sound effects/music were mostly sourced from the internet (see references) with post-processing adjustments made in Logic Pro.
 It was often the case where sound clips had to be spliced, faded out or combined to produce the final result.
 Reverb, spread and equalisation was also sometimes added.
 A few sound effects (fish collection sound, level completion sound) were made from scratch.
-We tried to keep the sound effects sounding natural, avoiding synthy electronic sounds. **Talk about how sounds convey actions or events**
+We tried to keep the sound effects sounding natural, avoiding synthy electronic sounds.
+A few notable sound effects include splashes, which help to convey clear interactions with the water, UI sound effects, which give clear response to the player that an interaction has happened between them and a button, and timer sound effects, which draw the players attention to the timer when it is low/ended.
+Other sounds effects like the waves in the background just add ambience to create a more immersive world.

 ### Particle effects
  The first particle effects we added are bubbles and splashes.
 These both help to really convey the feeling of water.